eemeli/yaml-docs/source/includes/_cst_parser.md

 }
 ```

-**Note**: The `Node`, `Scalar` and other values referred to in this section are the AST representations of said objects, and are not the same as those used in preceding parts.
+**Note**: The `Node`, `Scalar` and other values referred to in this section are the CST representations of said objects, and are not the same as those used in preceding parts.

-Actual values in the AST nodes are stored as `start`, `end` indices of the input string.
+Actual values in the CST nodes are stored as `start`, `end` indices of the input string.
 This allows for memory consumption to be minimised by making string generation really lazy.

 <h3 style="clear:both">Node</h3>